 - Ideal for oily, acne-prone skin

-The answer is depending on the formulation of the products as it differs from brand to brand.
-The consistency of emulsion is generally more watery and lighter than a moisturizer but it’s not quite light as a serum.
+The answer is depending on the formulation of the products, as it varies from brand to brand.
+The consistency of an emulsion is generally more watery and lighter than a moisturizer, but not quite as light as a serum.

-Therefore, emulsions are more commonly used after your serum but before sealing it in with a moisturizer.
-You can choose an emulsion or a cream to finish your regimen or you can use both of them together for extra hydration.
+Therefore, emulsions are more commonly used after a serum but before sealing it in a moisturizer.
+You can choose an emulsion or a cream to finish your skincare regimen, or you can use both together to add extra hydration.

-Some emulsions however are formulated to emulsify and soften skin so that your skin treatment can be easily absorbed—if that's the case, you need to use it before applying your skin treatments such as serum or ampoule.
+Some emulsions, however, are formulated to emulsify and soften the skin, making it easier to absorb the skin treatment - if that's the case, you'll need to use it before applying your skin treatments like serum or ampoule.

-Still not sure which one is which?
-The best way to know how to use your emulsion is to read the brand's suggestions and product instructions.
+Still not sure which is which?
+The best way to know how to use your emulsion is to read the brand's recommendations and product instructions.

-In general, they’re both formulated to hydrate skin and act as a moisture lock that traps in all the hydration and any potent ingredients you’ve fed your skin.
+Generally, both products are formulated to hydrate the skin and act as a moisture lock, trapping all the hydration and potent ingredients you have fed to your skin.

-Emulsion is generally water-based and oil-free formula that can be absorbed into skin much more quickly and doesn’t sit on top of the skin the same way some face creams do.
-(Useful note: Lotions are still thicker than emulsions.)
+Emulsions are usually water-based and oil-free formulas that absorb into the skin much faster and don't sit on top of the skin the same way some face creams do.
+(Helpful hint: lotions are still thicker than emulsions.)

-Here's pro tip: emulsions can be a great alternative for your regular moisturizer during summer days or those who has oily, acne-prone and sensitive skin, as it less likely to cause pore clogging issues or to irritate your skin.
+Here's a pro tip: Emulsions can be a great alternative to regular moisturizer on summer days or for oily, acne-prone and sensitive skin because they less likely clog pores or irritate skin.

 (Related Post: How To Find The Best Moisturizer For Your Skin Type?)

-Essences are lighter weight than a serum and have a more watery consistency.
-They both have small molecules that can penetrate deeper and dissolve faster.
+Essences are lighter than a serum and have a more watery consistency.
+Both contain small molecules that can penetrate deeper and dissolve faster.
 Serums are generally more potent than essences.

-Serums are usually thin formulas that contain a few active ingredients to target your current skin issues, like brightening, acne scars, dull complexion.
+Serums are usually thin formulas that contain a few active ingredients to target your current skin concerns, such as brightening, acne scars, dull complexion.

-Ampoules are sort of a supercharged serum, which means they have stronger concentration of potent ingredients.
-It’s recommended to use once or twice a week, instead of adding it to your daily skin care routine.
+Ampules are a type of supercharged serum, meaning they contain a stronger concentration of effective ingredients.
+It is recommended to use them once or twice a week, rather than incorporating them into your daily skincare routine.

-Some emulsions contain potent ingredients that address specific skin problems like serums, so sometimes you can think of it as a hybrid of both a serum and a moisturizer.
-You can use it in lieu of moisturizers but can't be replaced for serums.
+Some emulsions contain active ingredients that target specific skin problems, like serums, so they can sometimes be considered a hybrid of serum and moisturizer.
+You can use them in lieu of moisturizers, but they can't replace serums.

-What skin type is the most beneficial from using an emulsion?
+Which skin type benefits most from using an emulsion?

-Emulsions are suitable for every skin type, but work best on oily, combination, sensitive, and those who are prone to acne breakouts.
+Emulsions are suitable for all skin types, but work best on oily, combination, and sensitive skin, and skin prone to acne breakouts.

-They are fast-absorbing and a watery texture that provides hydration without feeling too heavy or blocking pores while controlling excess sebum.
+They are fast-absorbing and have a watery texture that provides hydration without feeling too heavy or blocking pores, while controlling excess sebum.

-Dry and mature skin can also appreciate an extra layer of hydration, but if you have extremely dry and dehydrated skin, it's the best applying it before your face cream, night sleep mask, or facial oil.
-That way your skin can get a double up for hydration and active properties.
+Dry and mature skin can also appreciate an extra layer of hydration, but if you have extremely dry and dehydrated skin, it's best to apply it before your face cream, night sleep mask or facial oil.
+This way, your skin will get a double up for hydration and active properties.